 Celebrity Culture and Power - Between Culture and Politics

-Nordic Celebrity Studies Network organizes workshop 2016 and announces
+Nordic Celebrity Studies Network organizes workshop 2016 and announces call for abstracts.

 Professor Richard Dyer, King’s College London